nikolaDrljaca/klink/README.md

 Simply run `mvn clean install` in project root.

 ## Local Development
-Services and clients should be started as is.
+Services and clients can be started in a few ways:

-All modules have an IntelliJ run configuration.
-Use them.
+* With the included IntelliJ run configurations.
+* With the following commands
+    * `mvn spring-boot:run` from the `klink-rest` directory
+    * `npm run dev` from the `klink-web` directory

-In all cases, use the local docker compose script to start the database and liquibase containers.
+In all cases, use the local docker compose script to start the database container.
 ```sh
 make run-local
 make stop-local